kamalim/kamalim.github.com/_posts/2014-10-18-environment-on-demand.md

 {% include JB/setup %}

   We all know how important it is to have automated environment in your project.
-  In our regular work we speak about automated build and deployment in enterprises, very less is spoken about or given important to the initial setup which is : ####Provisioning the virtual environments####
+  In our regular work we speak about automated build and deployment in enterprises, very less is spoken about or given important to the initial setup which is - ***Provisioning the virtual environments***

   Automated provisioning of environment on demand is equally important as is automated build and deployment.
 It is the entire workflow -